HL7/fhir-us-ndh/input/pagecontent/index.md

 In this diagram, RESTful FHIR APIs facilitate interface between the NDH Server and Clients.
 - Exchange Required APIs are supported by NDH Server.
 - Exchange Optional APIs are available to different NDH Clients, such as Distributed Access/Workflow directories, Commercial Payer Directories, or PECOS 2.0 Medicare/Medicaid to obtain data from NDH.
 Each of the clients has an option to only use part of the NDH API functions.
-- Query Optional APIs might be adapted by Distributed Access/Workflow directories to utilize NDH content in a standarized way.
+- Query Optional APIs might be adapted by Distributed Access/Workflow directories to utilize NDH content in a standardized way.
-- A/V Required/Optional APIs are used to receive the Attest Information; verify attested information through the Primary Sources;
+- A/V Required/Optional APIs are used to receive the Attest Information; verify attested information through the Primary Sources.

 ### NDH Data Model
 To determine which resources to profile, extensions to create, etc. we reviewed a number of use cases supported by healthcare directories today: